 Other ways that people can see what you bought on Etsy.

 When you buy something on Etsy, whether you’re registered or not, Etsy will send you a confirmation email, plus emails along the way as the package is shipped and delivered.
-To prevent anyone from seeing what you boguth, you would have to prevent them from looking at your emails.
+To prevent anyone from seeing what you bought, you would have to prevent them from looking at your emails.

 Etsy will send these even if you haven’t signed up for marketing emails, because this kind of email is considered to be transactional because it’s about one specific purchase.